Frequently Asked Questions

 We can start by noticing what you experience in your body within your concerns about your mental health and general wellbeing.
 We will then find ways to understand, manage, and alleviate any body-based symptoms that you struggle with.
 It does not involve any physical contact, such as touching.

-UKCP is the United Kingdom Council for Psychotherapy and BACP is the British Association of Counselling and Psychotherapy.
-They are both organisations based in the United Kindgom where trainee and qualified practitioners can be registered and/or accredited and as such are bound by their respective organisation's ethical and professional guidelines, which are have many similarities.
+UKCP is the United Kingdom Council for Psychotherapy.
+UKCP is an organisation based in where trainee and qualified practitioners can be registered to practice, and as such are bound by the organisation's ethical and professional guidelines.

-As I am linked to both BACP and UKCP as a practitioner, I abide by both organisations' ethical and professional frameworks.
+As I am linked to UKCP as a practitioner, I abide by this organisations' ethical and professional framework.
 The best first step to take if you have a complaint or concern is to discuss it with me so that it can be addressed collaboratively.
 Should you also wish to liaise with an external organisation, you can contact:

 Telephone: 0207 0149493